Lying Bottoms Up

 Instructions

-• Place your arms on the floor for support.
+• Place your arms on the floor beside you with palms down for light support.

-• Brace your abs and curl your hips slightly off the floor.
+• Brace your abs and keep your lower back controlled against the floor.

 Tips & Tricks